cs10/bjc-r/README.md

 4. Create a pull request.
 5. Get feedback on the pull request and make changes as needed.
 6. Be super awesome! :)

+Of course, submitting issues is always welcome and encouraged!
+These issues can be bugs, questions, improvements or anything you'd like to share.

 ## License
 [CC-BY-NC-SA 3.0][cc]